Grendel Press accepts short story submissions that fit into our chosen genres of Dark Fantasy, Horror, and Romance.

 Deadline & Schedule

-We are always accepting submissions, but our first deadline will be January 1st, 2023.
+Our deadlines are posted above.
 We will notify of your acceptance or denial via the email you provide in your submission.
 You have a chance at that time to consider our agreements and specify your method of payment.

 - 12 pt.
-Georgia or Times New Roman font, normal margins, and double spaced
+Times New Roman font, normal margins, and double spaced

 - Do not use any special formatting like headers, page numbers, images, and page/section breaks